The Hazard Perception Test

 Speed and single vehicle crashes

 Speed is a common cause of single vehicle crashes involving P drivers.
 Put simply, many P drivers drive too fast for the conditions.
-This reduces their opportunity to detect and respond to hazards such as bends, road narrowings or rough surfaces.
+This reduces their opportunity to detect and respond to hazards such as bends, narrowing roads or rough surfaces.
 As a result some have crashes where they run off the road and hit something like a tree or a parked car.
 Many P driver crashes involve only one vehicle - the P driver's own.

 You can nearly always avoid these crashes if you control your speed and give yourself enough time to scan ahead for hazards and enough time and space to do something about them.
 The advice is simple: